 State and local jurisdictions could target the implementation of actions that not only result in water quality benefits, but address other impairments (e.g. bacteria or toxic contaminants), environmental problems (e.g. threatened or endangered species), safety concerns (e.g. flooding, infrastructure) and 2014 Agreement Outcomes (e.g. wetlands, forest buffers) as well.
+In 2017, the CBP WQGIT and Habitat GIT oversaw the development of a comprehensive report which qualitatively ranked BMPs available in the Phase 5.3.2 modeling tools according to their benefits to 2014 Watershed Agreement outcomes and other concerns (including flooding, bacteria, drinking water, and economic development).
+A series of two-page fact sheets for 12 high-priority outcomes were developed using these qualitative rankings, and included narrative descriptions from experts in the relevant GITs and workgroups on considerations for addressing these priority outcomes in Phase III WIP development, selection and siting of BMPs, and resources for additional decision-support tools and points of contact in each jurisdiction.
+The report, fact sheets, and additional resources are available on Phase 6 CAST (see footnote).

-The CBP partnership is currently exploring the mentdevelopment of an optimization tool for TMDL implementation purposes, but this tool could potentially capture a broader range of ecosystem benefits beyond water quality to help inform decision making in our restoration efforts.Monitoring Progress
+The CBP partnership is currently developingan optimization tool for TMDL implementation purposes, but this tool could potentially capture a broader range of ecosystem benefits beyond water quality to help inform decision making in our restoration efforts.

+The CBP Partnership is currently exploring the development of an ecosystem services framework for BMP selection, planning and implementation.
+This potential framework would provide additional decision support to state and local jurisdictions in addressing local concerns and goals through the TMDL implementation process.

+Monitoring Progress

 2017 WIP Outcome